Chin music

 Chin music is a slang term with several different meanings.

 Street slang

 In American slang, chin music is a term for idle talk.
-In the US it dates back at least a century — "There's too much chin music an' too little fightin' in this war, anyhow" is a quote from Stephen Crane's 1895 novel The Red Badge of Courage — and is recorded in Australian newspapers from as early as 1836.
+In the US it dates back well over a century — "There's too much chin music an' too little fightin' in this war, anyhow" is a quote from Stephen Crane's 1895 novel The Red Badge of Courage — and is recorded in an Australian newspaper as early as 1836.
 It can alternatively be used as a euphemism for punching someone in the jaw.

 Baseball

 In baseball slang, it means a pitch that is thrown near the batter's face.
 The pitcher's intent may be to cause the batter to move "back" such that it is more difficult to hit a future outside pitch, to frighten the batter into a poorer batting approach, to intimidate opposing batters, or to actually hit the batter with the pitch.
 If the umpire suspects the pitcher of either of the latter two intentions, he may eject the pitcher immediately or warn both teams that any similar pitch will result in automatic ejection.
 The pitcher's manager may also be ejected or warned if the umpire believes the manager ordered the beanball.

 In the late 1800s, at baseball's inception, the phrase "chin music" was used to describe razzing or heckling from the fans.
 It began being used as a synonym for a brushback pitch around World War II.